jcarrabino/coding_assessment/README.md

 2, 7, 18:06:48.455
 3, 8, 18:06:48.455
 4, 6, 18:06:48.455
-...
 ```

 ## Notes
 - The program uses `StreamWriter` with `lock` for thread-safe file access.
 - `Task.Yield` is used to allow other tasks to run and simulate a more realistic multithreading environment.
-  - Initially I looked into Threading/ThreadPools, however they were not able to simulate asynchronous multithreading.
+  - Initially I looked into Threading/ThreadPools, however the output was not able to simulate asynchronous multithreading.

 ## Contact

-For questions or feedback, please contact the author at [jcarrabino13@gmail.com].
+For questions or feedback, please contact the author at jcarrabino13@gmail.com.